g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 It is important to grasp the means of installation and fundamental application of this framework to effectively make use of Lightning CSS in one’s web development projects.
 Lightning CSS can be included in your project in two ways: through a Content Delivery Network ([CDN](https://en.wikipedia.org/wiki/Content_delivery_network)) or [npm](https://www.npmjs.com/) (Node Package Manager) installation:

 ### Installation through CDN
- This technique entails accessing the Lightning CSS files straight from one’s CSS or HTML files without necessarily downloading them.
+ This technique entails accessing the Lightning CSS files straight from one’s CSS or HTML files without downloading them.
 This technique is straightforward and ideal for small projects or rapid prototyping, where simplicity is critical.
 In most cases, if you want to use Lightning CSS via a CDN, you simply link the CSS file either in your HTML or CSS file(s):
 ```html
 <link rel="stylesheet" href="https://examplecdn.com/lightning-css/lightning.min.css">
 ```
 Substitute the actual CDN URL where Lightning CSS is hosted with `"https://examplecdn.com/lightning-css/lightning.min.css"`.

  ### Installation through NPM
 To get projects that are stronger and can be scaled upward, NPM should be utilized.
 This is an excellent move to make.
-As far as lightning CSS is concerned, it can also be installed via npm commands, taking into consideration dependency for a much better versioning and build integration process.
+As far as lightning CSS is concerned, it can also be installed via npm commands, taking into consideration dependency for better versioning and build integration process.

 The following steps should be followed to install Lightning CSS through npm (Node Package Manager):
 * Use your command-line interface (CLI) to go to your project directory.